PowershellScripts/PowershellScripts.github.io/articles/en/copilot/unpincopilotchat.md

 Any changes you make (pin, unpin) can take up to **48 hours** to go into effect.

-Where is and what is th navigation bar?
+Where is and what is the navigation bar?
 Well, it's the menu on the left.
 That's how Copilot looks pinned on the navigation bar:

 <img src="/articles/img/copilot37.png" width="800" alt="pinned copilot">